ViLPy/Valamis/README.md

 Application includes a question editor for creating quizes with different types of questions (single-/multi-choice, matching, short answer, etc.)

 Administrative features let you manage SCORM packages, uploading the them in standard zipped format.
 The user interface is available as a JSR-compliant portlets, which may be deployed into Liferay portal.
-The portlet version has been tested on Liferay 6.1.1, and depend on its specific features.
+The portlet version has been tested on Liferay 6.1.1 and 6.1.2, and depend on its specific features.

 The solution uses Liferay database, so no need to install additional database.